hkerma/xdma/README.md

 + Supports for 2 (and only 2) DMA channel (modification in xdma/xdma_cdev.c:624 : xdma_threads_create(~~8~~2); )
 + Makefile modification according to https://github.com/Xilinx/dma_ip_drivers/pull/44#issuecomment-584447315

+## IMPORTANT

+This section contains some important things I've noticed/done in order to make everything work.

++ For the Xilinx driver : loading the driver will cause the devices to be part of the "root" group.
+I should create a udev rule to put them in the xdma group for example.
+Then, user should be in the xdma group in order to have write/read access on the devices.
+I'm thinking of an automation of this task.